duncanscott/units_of_measurement/README.md

 # Units of Measurement

 A comprehensive collection of units of measurement covering 138 physical quantities and 11 measurement systems.
 Available in both JSON and JSONL formats.
+The canonical JSONL combines the SI list, the Rust `uom` export, and selected OM ontology additions into one conversion-ready schema, whereas the upstream OM datasets stay focused on ontology IRIs/definitions without this project’s uniform metadata or loaders.

 ## Files